p135246/dot-vim/README.md

 4. Math environments should be concealed.
 5. Brackets should be autocompleted cleverly.

+Difference: Pressing <C-Right> at the last word skips to the beginning of the first word of the new line.
+TexMaker skips to the end of the word first.
+Can be possibly corrected by telling vim to treat he end of line as a word.

 # Quick installation guide

 1. Make sure that the newest version of `vim` (Vim8) is installed.
 Install `nodejs` and `yarn` for the autocompletion with `coc` to work (possibly more java related files is needed; not checked!).
 In order to achieve the best look, make sure that your terminal uses the `nord` theme (go to [nordtheme.com](https://www.nordtheme.com/ports) to configure your applications).
 Use `gvim` for all the tweeks to work.